sdsu-comp526/fall24/_sources/slides/module6-1_intro_to_fortran.md

       END FUNCTION DoSomething
 ```

-Only a special type of functions, _recursive_ functions, could have their names on the right-hand side of expressions (we didn't treat recursion in this class because it is pretty impractical).
+Only a special type of functions, _recursive_ functions, could have their names on the right-hand side of expressions (we don't cover recursion in this lecture, because as we've seen before it is pretty impractical).

-6) Most recent value stored in function name is returned.
+6) The most recent value stored in function name is returned.

 Example: